 Understanding Your Rights

-To minimize the risk of a successful claim, it’s essential to:
+To minimise the risk of a successful claim against your estate:

 Clarifying Legal Terminology

-• Testamentary freedom: The principle that allows you to distribute your assets as you wish in your will.
+- Testamentary freedom: The principle that you may distribute your estate as you wish in your will — a cornerstone of English law, not shared by most civil law jurisdictions in Europe.

 Case Studies: Disinheritance in the UK